mvirgo/MLND-Capstone/README.md

 An additional video can be seen at [this Dropbox link.](https://www.dropbox.com/s/18jia2x9pg42s4n/proj_reg_vid.mp4?dl=0)

 ## Dataset
+**If you downloaded this dataset prior to 5/22/17, please re-download it.
+The original that I posted did not include proper horizontal flipping of the images and labels.**

 You can download the full training set of images I used [here](https://www.dropbox.com/s/rrh8lrdclzlnxzv/full_CNN_train.p?dl=0) (**NOTE:** this is 468 MB!) and the full set of 'labels' (which are just the 'G' channel from an RGB image of a re-drawn lane with an extra dimension added to make use in Keras easier) [here](https://www.dropbox.com/s/ak850zqqfy6ily0/full_CNN_labels.p?dl=0) (157 MB).

 ## Software Requirements